jgrelet/oceano2oceansites/README.md

  -v, --version      Show version, then exit.

 ```
-The program use by default the configuration file oceano2oceansites.ini
+The program use by default the configuration files oceano2oceansites.ini
-and the code_roscop.csv from the current directory.
+and the code_roscop.csv in the current directory.

 You can set a different location or name by setting environment variables OCEANO2OCEANSITES and CODE_ROSCOP.